mulesoft-assets/template-sfdc2msdyn-contact-aggregation/README.md

 ]
 ```

-### Run it!
+## Run It!

-Simple steps to get MS Dynamics and Salesforce Contact Aggregation running.

-## Running On Premises

 Browse to the local HTTP endpoint with the port you configured in your common.properties file.
 For example for port `9090`, browse to `http://localhost:9090/generatereport` and this creates a CSV report and sends it to the mail set.

-### Importing an Anypoint Template into Studio
+### Importing the Template into Studio

-Anypoint Studio offers several ways to import a project into the workspace, for instance:

-+ Anypoint Studio Project from the file system
-+ Packaged Mule application (.jar)
+In Studio, click the Exchange X icon in the upper left of the taskbar, log into your
+Anypoint Platform credentials, search for the template, and click **Open**.

 ### Running on Studio

-After you import this template into Anypoint Studio, follow these steps to run it:
+After opening your template in Anypoint Studio, follow these steps to run it:

-+ Locate the properties file `mule.dev.properties`, in src/main/resources.
++ Locate the properties file `mule.dev.properties`, in src/main/resources
-+ Complete all the properties required as per the examples in the section.
++ Complete all the properties required as per the examples in the section "Properties to be configured".
-+ Once that is done, right click your template project folder.
++ Once that is done, right click your template project folder .
-+ Hover your mouse over `"Run as"`
++ Hover your mouse over `Run as`.
-+ Click  `"Mule Application (configure)"`
++ Click `Mule Application (configure)`.
-+ Inside the dialog, select Environment and set the variable `"mule.env"` to the value `"dev"`
++ Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
-+ Click `"Run"`
++ Click `Run`.

 ### Running on Mule Runtime Standalone

 Complete all properties in one of the property files, for example in mule.prod.properties and run your app with the corresponding environment variable to use it.
 To follow the example, this is `mule.env=prod`.

 ## Running on CloudHub

-While creating your application on CloudHub (or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
+When creating your application in CloudHub, you need to go to Deployment > Advanced to set environment variables detailed in "Properties to be configured" as well as the **mule.env**.
 After your app is all set and started, if you choose the `msdynandsfdccontactaggregation` as the domain name, to trigger the use case you need to access `http://msdynandsfdccontactaggregation.cloudhub.io/generatereport` to cause the report to be sent to the email addresses you configured.

 ### Deploying Your Template on CloudHub